OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 1. Update the name of the step.
 1. Change it to run on a worker.
 1. Select a worker pool.
-1. Change the container image to be "runs inside a container, on a worker"
+1. Change the container image to be `runs inside a container, on a worker`.
 1. Enter in `octopuslabs/flyway-workertools:latest` as the Docker image; Docker will automatically download the correct architecture (Ubuntu or Windows) based on what the host is running.

 :::hint